MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 1. _Places Analytics Users_: This is for users who need access to [Places Analytics](/deployoffice/places/places-analytics) reports and features.
 Those added to Places Analytics Users will be part of the Places Users group and the Places Advanced features group.

+1. *Places Finder Users*: This is for users who need access to Places Finder features.
+Those added to Places Finder Users will be part of Places Users group and the Places Advanced features group.

 > [!NOTE]
 > Advanced Features are Opt-In only.
 Please visit Please visit __[Opt-in to the Microsoft Places Public Preview Program](/deployoffice/places/opt-in-places-preview)__ for more details.
 >